The tip caps of the prefilled syringes may contain natural rubber latex which may cause allergic reactions in latex-sensitive individuals.

-Hepatitis B vaccine should be deferred for infants weighing < 2,000 g if the mother is documented to be HBsAg negative at the time of the infant's birth.
+Hepatitis B vaccine should be deferred for infants with a birth weight < 2,000 g if the mother is documented to be HBsAg negative at the time of the infant's birth.
 Vaccination can commence at chronological age 1 month or hospital discharge.
-Infants weighing < 2,000 g born to HBsAgpositive mothers or mothers of unknown HBsAg status should receive vaccine and hepatitis B immune globulin (HBIG) within 12 hours if HBsAg status cannot be determined; the birth dose should not be counted as the first dose in the vaccine series and it should be followed with a full 3-dose standard regimen (total of 4 doses).2 [See DOSAGE AND ADMINISTRATION]
+Infants born weighing < 2,000 g to HBsAg- positive mothers should receive vaccine and hepatitis B immune globulin (HBIG) within 12 hours after birth.
+Infants born weighing < 2,000 g to mothers of unknown HBsAg status should receive vaccine and HBIG within 12 hours after birth if the mother's HBsAg status cannot be determined within the first 12 hours of life.
+The birth dose in infants born weighing < 2,000 g should not be counted as the first dose in the vaccine series and it should be followed with a full 3-dose standard regimen (total of 4 doses).2 [See DOSAGE AND ADMINISTRATION.]

 Apnea In Premature Infants